sap-tutorials/eda/tutorials/pubsub-queues-subscriptions/pubsub-queues-subscriptions.md

     If you've published a message after creating the queue, some messages would have been accumulated in the queue and they will be displayed in the UI.
 If not, publish a new message, and your queue will receive it and it will then be displayed in the UI.

->🧭 Take some time to explore further what we've learned in this tutorial.
+>🧭 Take some time to explore further what you've learned in this tutorial.
 Some ideas:
 >
 >- Publishing:
 >